inesalves44/minishell/README.md

 Throughout the execution process, we meticulously check for errors at various stages.
 This includes verifying the correctness of the command structure, detecting any issues with input/output redirection, and ensuring the proper handling of errors in both builtin and external commands.

 ## 4. Have fun :D
+To run our minishell you just need to run make and then ./minishell.
+And there we go!!

+//IMAGEM

 ## Make Commands
 ```